-When a contestant records points while using prohibited act(s)
+When a contestant records points following prohibited act(s)

-- 5.1 If the prohibited act was instrumental to the scoring of the point(s), the referee shall invalidate the point(s) and declare the penalty for the prohibited act. - 5.2 However, if the prohibited act was not instrumental in earning the point, the referee may penalize the prohibited act, but not invalidate the point(s).
+5.1 If the prohibited act is followed by point(s), the referee shall declare the penalty for the prohibited act and invalidate the point(s).

 Article 13.
 Scoring and Publication